 22nd–24th of October 2013, programme

-The three-day Symposium gathered together nearly 400 professionals in the field of construction.
+The three-day Conference gathered together nearly 400 professionals in the field of construction.

 In addition to the presentations, the Finnish Award for Moisture-safe Building Construction was awarded for the first time.
 The criteria were quality, innovation, technical functionality, as well as ecological and economic merits.
 The winner was “Termotuote-sokkelinkorjausjärjestelmä” (a type of foundation repair system) from Takotek Oy.
 The award was accepted by Ahti Hakala, Risto Laukka, Juha-Pekka Kumpulainen ja Pekka Puhto.